electronic-structure/SIRIUS/README.md

 environment for the examples below.

 ### Minimal installation
-Suppose we have the following minimal Linux installation:
+Suppose we have the following minimal Linux installation (Dockerfile):
 ```dockerfile
 FROM ubuntu:bionic